hankh95/nusy-product-team/santiago-pm/crew-manifests/nusy-product-manager.role-spec.md

 # NuSy Product Manager — Role Specification

-The NuSy Product Manager (NuSy PM) is the product brain for a multi-agent development team.
+The Santiago Product Manager (Santiago PM) is the product brain for a multi-agent development team.

 Primary purposes: